Whooping cough symptoms

 In later stages of whooping cough, babies might have rapid coughing fits followed by a “whoop” sound and become exhausted afterward.
 But many young infants don’t cough at all, or may also have a pause in breathing, called apnea, and turn blue.
 You should immediately call for emergency help if that happens.

 It’s important to recognize the symptoms of whooping cough to help your healthcare professional diagnose it early.
-Getting the vaccine to prevent whooping cough can help reduce risk of disease.
+Getting the vaccine to help prevent whooping cough can help reduce risk of disease.

 Whooping cough has three stages.
-How long whooping cough lasts can vary from person-to-person.
+How long whooping cough lasts can vary from person to person.
 Whooping cough symptoms may look different in children and adults.

 Mild, occasional cough